Why Does the Moon Glow? Find out Now

 How Reflective is the Surface of the Moon?

-There are different areas on the moon that may reflect light differently.
-The brightest areas are known as the Lunar Highlands and other areas are darker and reflect less light.
+There are different areas on the moon that may reflect light more.
+The brightest areas are known as the Lunar Highlands, and other areas are darker and reflect less light.
 These darker areas are the “mare” or sea areas.
-The reason for this name goes back a long time when it was thought that these dark areas could be seas like on Earth.
-Now we understand that these areas were actually produced by lava flow and the result is a darker volcanic rock.
+The reason for this name goes back a long time, when it was thought that these dark areas could be seas like on Earth.
+We now know that the darker volcanic rock in these areas is actually the result of lava flow.

 How does the moon reflect light if it is a rock?